yyang44/airbnb_sf_2021/README.md

 # Airbnb Market Analysis

-Using data on Airbnb listings, this study evaluates the influence of conventional economic model on the sharing economy in the city of San Francisco.
+Extracting data from Airbnb listings, this study evaluates the influence of conventional economic model on the sharing economy in the city of San Francisco.

 This project finds that the model